GKarreskog/gkarreskog.github.io/index.md

 ## Job Market Paper
 * * *

-<h3 class="paper-title">Rational Heuristics Predicts Behavior in One-Shot Games </h3>
+<h3 class="paper-title">Rational Heuristics for One-Shot Games </h3>
 _with [Frederick Callaway](https://fredcallaway.com/) and [Thomas L. Griffiths](https://psych.princeton.edu/person/tom-griffiths) (draft available on request)_

 **Abstract:**
 We present a theory of human behavior in one-shot games as being the result of rational use of heuristics.
-To test this theory, we first define a broad family of possible heuristics and an associated family of cognitive cost functions.
-We then ask whether human behavior in a newly collected large dataset of one-shot normal form games is well-explained by the optimal use of heuristics.
-In particular, we design the experiment to test a key prediction of the theory: the heuristics people employ will be adapted to the environment in which they are used.
-We find that the behavior of the experimental subjects is consistent with and well explained by heuristic reasoning and optimal use of limited cognitive resources.
-Furthermore, we show that this rational use of heuristics can have a substantial and predictable impact on the behavior in any single game.
+To test this theory, we define a broad family of heuristics for one-shot games and an associated family of cognitive cost functions.
+In a large, preregistered experiment, we find that human behavior is quantitatively well predicted by heuristic reasoning and optimal use of limited cognitive resources---better than existing models based on iterated reasoning.
+Furthermore, we find that, holding the game constant, our participants' actions depend on their previous experience in the way predicted by our theory.

 ## Working Papers
 * * *